getjavelin/documentation/docs/javelin-core/routeconfiguration.md

   {
     "name": "name of the route",
-    "type": "this could be `chat`, `completions`, `embeddings` etc.,", "model": {
+    "type": "this could be `chat`, `completions`, `embeddings` etc.,", "models": [
+        {
           "name": "name of the model to use, like text-davinci-003", "provider": "name of the llm provider - openai", "suffix": "/chat/completions"
-    },
+        }
+    ],
     "config": {
       "rate_limit": 3,
       "archive": true,